 Employees with disabilities and health issues sometimes experience discrimination in the workplace.
-Employees who understand their legal rights -- and the steps they need to take to ensure employers respect those rights -- can often avoid this discrimination.
+Employees who understand their legal rights—and the steps they need to take to ensure employers respect those rights—can often avoid or limit the impact of this type of discrimination.

 The Rehab Act protects employees of the federal government and provides them with protections that are nearly identical to those the ADA provides for private sector employees.
 The Rehab Act's protections apply regardless of how many employees a federal agency has.